oceanprotocol/docs/discover/faq.md

 <summary>How are organizations leveraging data sharing?</summary>

-For the most part organizations are leveraging data sharing to benefit from data monetization, however increasingly organizations are also sharing data in order to boost their progress on sustainability goals.
+For the most part, organizations are leveraging data sharing to benefit from data monetization, however, increasingly organizations are also sharing data in order to boost their progress on sustainability goals.
 For example, data aggregated from vehicles can not only bring new revenue streams to automotive firms but can also be used to battle pollution.

 </details>